sakuli/Docs/content/enterprise_features/container.md

 ### 5.1 VNC Access

 Sakuli containers provide access to running containers via VNC on ports 5901 and 6901.
-By specifying port forwardings (**-p**) it is possible to configure which ports will be used to connect to a running container on the host system.
+By specifying port forwarding (**-p**) it is possible to configure which ports will be used to connect to a running container on the host system.

 {{<highlight bash>}}
-docker run --rm -p 5901:5901 -p 6901:6901 -e SAKULI_LICENSE_KEY=<YOUR SAKULI LICENSE KEY> taconsol/sakuli:2.1.2
+docker run --rm -p 5901:5901 -p 6901:6901 -e SAKULI_LICENSE_KEY=<YOUR SAKULI LICENSE KEY> taconsol/sakuli:2.4.0-1
 {{</highlight>}}

 The example above forwards container ports 5901 and 6901 to the same ports on the host system.

 {{<highlight bash>}}
-docker run --rm -p 5000:5901 -p 6000:6901 -e SAKULI_LICENSE_KEY=<YOUR SAKULI LICENSE KEY> taconsol/sakuli:2.1.2
+docker run --rm -p 5000:5901 -p 6000:6901 -e SAKULI_LICENSE_KEY=<YOUR SAKULI LICENSE KEY> taconsol/sakuli:2.4.0-1
 {{</highlight>}}

 In this example container port 5901 is forwarded to port 5000 on the host system, port 6901 is forwarded to port 6000 on the host system.
 `localhost:5000` would be used to connect to the container via VNC client, on `localhost:6000` a webVNC view is available in the browser.

 > The default password to access a container via VNC is `vncpassword`.
-It is **highly** recommended to change this password in production environments.
-See section [**#5.2**](#5-2-configuring-vnc-access) for details
+It is **highly** recommended changing this password in production environments.
+See section [**#5.2**](#5-2-configuring-vnc-access) for details.

 ### 5.2 Configuring VNC Access